 The following is an analysis of the state of the development of AI in light of these three principles with specific commentary on the risks that are induced from the CGC competition:

-Today the main development of AI in that area is in the form of different models which can acquire knowledge and can be used for decision making.
+Today the leading development of AI in that area is in the form of different models which can acquire knowledge and can be used for decision making.
 Starting from decision trees, machine learning clusters up to deep learning neural networks.
 These are all models that are specially designed for specific use cases such as face recognition or stock market prediction.
-The evolution in models, especially in the non supervised field of research, is fast paced and the level of broadness in the perception of models grows as well.
-The second part that is required to achieve this capability is exploration, discovery and new information understanding where today all models are being fed by humans with specific data sources and a big portions of the knowledge about its form are undocumented and not accessible.
-Having said that learning machines are gaining access to more and more data sources including the ability to autonomously select access to data sources available via APIs.
-We can definitely foresee that machines will evolve towards owning major part of the required capabilities to achieve Self Recognition.
-In the CGC contest the bots were indeed required to defend themselves and as such to identify security holes in the software they were running in which is equivalent to recognising themselves.
-Still it was a very narrowed down application of discovery and exploration with limited and structured models and data sources designed for the specific problem.
-It seems more as a composition of ready made technologies which were customised towards the specific problem posed by CGC vs. a real non-linear jump in the evolution of AI.
+The evolution of models, especially in the non supervised field of research, is fast paced and the level of broadness in the perception of models grows as well.
+The second part that is required to achieve this capability is exploration, discovery and new information understanding where today all models are being fed by humans with specific data sources and significant portions of the knowledge about its form are undocumented and not accessible.
+Having said that learning machines are gaining access to more and more data sources including the ability to autonomously select access to information sources available via APIs.
+We can definitely foresee that machines will evolve towards owning significant part of the required capabilities to achieve Self Recognition.
+In the CGC contest the bots were indeed needed to defend themselves and as such to identify security holes in the software they were running in which is equivalent to recognising themselves.
+Still it was a very narrowed down application of discovery and exploration with limited and structured models and data sources designed for the particular problem.
+It seems more as a composition of ready made technologies which were customised towards the particular issue posed by CGC vs. a real non-linear jump in the evolution of AI.

-Goal setting and strategy crafting is something machines already do in many specific use case driven products.
-For example setting the goal of maximising revenues of a stocks portfolio and then creating and employing different strategies to reach that.
-Goals that are designed and controlled by humans.
-We did not see yet a machine which has been given a top level of goal of survival.
-There are many developments in the area of business continuation but still it is limited to tools aimed to achieve tactical goals and not a grand goal of survivability.
-The goal of survival is very interesting in the fact that it serves the interest of the machine and in the case it is the only or main goal then this is when it becomes problematic.
-The CGC contest was new in the aspect of setting the underlying goal of survivability into the bots and although the implementation in the competition was narrowed down to the very specific use case still it made many people think about what survivability may mean to machines.
+Goal setting and strategy crafting are something machines already do in many specific use-case driven products.
+For example setting the goal of maximizing revenues of a stocks portfolio and then creating and employing different strategies to reach that - goals that are designed and controlled by humans.
+We did not see yet a machine which has been given a top level goal of survival.
+There are many developments in the area of business continuation, but still, it is limited to tools aimed to achieve tactical goals and not a grand goal of survivability.
+The goal of survival is fascinating in the fact that it serves the interest of the machine and in the case it is the only or primary goal then this is when it becomes problematic.
+The CGC contest was new in the aspect of setting the underlying goal of survivability into the bots, and although the implementation in the competition was narrowed down to the very particular use case, still it made many people think about what survivability may mean to machines.

-The real risk posed by CGC was by sparking the thought of how can we teach a machine to survive and once it is reached then Skynet can be closer then ever.
+The real risk posed by CGC was by sparking the thought of how can we teach a machine to survive and once it is reached then Skynet can be closer than ever.
 Of course no one can control or restrict the imagination of other people and survivability has been on the mind of many before the challenge but still this time it was sponsored by DARPA.
 It is not new that certain plans to achieve something eventually lead to whole different results and we will see within time whether the CGC contest started a fire in the wrong direction.
-In a way today we are like the people in Zion as depicted in the Matrix movie where the machines in Zion do not control the people but on the other hand the people are fully dependent on them and shutting them down becomes out of the question.
-In this fragile duo it is indeed wise to understand where AI research goes and which ways are available to mitigate certain risks.
-The same as line of thought being applied to nuclear bombs technology.
-One approaches for risk mitigation is to think about more resilient infrastructure for the next centuries where it won’t be easy for a machine to seize control on critical infrastructure and enslave us.
+In a way today we are like the people in Zion as depicted in the Matrix movie where the machines in Zion do not control the people but on the other hand, the people are entirely dependent on them and shutting them down becomes out of the question.
+In this fragile duo, it is indeed wise to understand where AI research goes and which ways are available to mitigate certain risks.
+The same as the line of thought being applied to nuclear bombs technology.
+One approach for risk mitigation is to think about more resilient infrastructure for the next centuries where it won’t be easy for a machine to seize control of critical infrastructure and enslave us.

-Now it is 5th of August 2016, few hours after the competition ended and it seems that mankind is intact.
+Now it is 5th of August 2016, few hours after the competition ended and it seems that humanity is intact.
 As far as we see.